 Found in 75 Collections and/or Records:

-Overview Three unidentified men stand in front of the Gordon Sign Company.
-Harry Gordon migrated from Lithuania to New York before settling in Denver, where he founded the Gordon Sign Company.
+Abstract Three unidentified men stand in front of the Gordon Sign Company.
+Harry Gordon migrated from Lithuania to New York before settling in Denver, where he founded the Gordon Sign Company in 1904.

 Dates: circa 1905

 Abstract File contains a small promotional calendar from Green's Dress Shops, located throughout Colorado.
 The calendar is about 3 inches by 4 inches, with removable paper dates for the months, that attaches to the metal, green base.

 Abstract Brief biographies of Jewish men and women who grew up in Jewish communities in Colorado.
 Contains historical photographs and interviews with people describing their childhoods.

 Abstract Harry Hoffman stands in front of his father's clothing store surrounded by jackets and boots.
 More shoes and clothing can be seen in window displays on either side of the door.

 Dates: circa 1929

 Abstract Canned goods and staples inside the Londoner Store located at 15th Avenue and Arapahoe Street in Denver, Colorado.
 The Londoner grocery store was owned by Wolfe Londoner, mayor of Denver from 1889 to 1891.